mmattb/MLHomework-Diffusion-with-priors/ASSIGNMENT.md

    - This is the issue which the hierarchical model is trying to solve.

    **For Model B (hierarchical)**:
+   - Generated images should show BOTH types with no mixture of concepts
+   - With **categorical prior** (default): Direct discrete sampling ensures clean mode separation
-   - z1 embeddings should cluster around **4 ground truth points** (dog, cat, car, truck)
+   - With **diffusion prior** (optional): z1 embeddings cluster around **4 ground truth points** (dog, cat, car, truck)
      - You should see **2 clusters** for "animal" (dog and cat)
      - You should see **2 clusters** for "vehicle" (car and truck)
      - Histogram should show relatively balanced counts
-   - Generated images should show BOTH types
+     - Embeddings may be "smeared" along the semicircle due to diffusion's continuous nature

 **Why 4 lumps?**:
 - z1 has dimension 2 and is L2-normalized (lies on unit circle)